RaphaelGervaisLavoie/MPTA/README.md

-# MPTA
-Numerical implementation of the Multicomponent Potential Theory of Adsorption in Python
+# Numerical Implementation of the Multicomponent Potential Theory of Adsorption in Python

 Complete Python code comming soon...